-Once upon a time in a far-off land called West Jordan, Utah, there lived three fairies.
+Once upon a time in a far-off land called West Jordan, Utah, three fairies lived.
 Elfie, Lucy, and Sadie buzzed around the garden, protecting it from unwanted pests.
-They weren’t cute like Tinker Bell with her long blond hair, blue eyes, and skinny Barbie doll shaped body.
+They weren’t cute like Tinker Bell with her long blond hair, blue eyes, and skinny Barbie doll body.
 They were short, fat, and frumpy.

 Read more: Once upon a time

 Elfie was the oldest.
-She had bright green eyes and long black hair with a streak of gray down the middle.
+She had bright green eyes and long black hair with a gray streak down the middle.
 Her hair looked like a skunk sitting on her head.
 She was short in stature, dressed in dark gray, and sometimes wore body armor.
-She fluttered around the garden, took care of the trees, and pollinated the flowers.
+She fluttered around the garden, cared for the trees, and pollinated the flowers.
 She ran the garden and its inhabitants with an iron fist, and never started a fight, but was not afraid to end it.

 Lucy was the prettiest of the three, with short brown hair and dark-green eyes.
-She collected baubles, shiny or sparkly objects, and things that represent the essence of the sun.
-She gracefully flew around the garden, making sure there were plenty of brightly colored tubular flowers, the kind hummingbirds like to sip nectar out of.
+She collected baubles, shiny or sparkly objects, and things that represented the sun’s essence.
+She gracefully flew around the garden, ensuring there were plenty of brightly colored tubular flowers.
+The kind hummingbirds like to drink nectar from.

-The queen of fairies removed the magic powers from their wands and confiscated their fairy dust.
+The queen of fairies removed magic powers from their wands and confiscated fairy dust.
 She wanted to keep the fairies from terrorizing the garden’s inhabitants.
 The wands didn’t work, but that didn’t matter to the three fairies.
 They slid the magic wands in their belts like pirates, and used them like swords on garden creatures, including Cindy, the neighbor’s cat.
 Cindy was a typical cat.
-She would lie around the house all day sleeping and meowing when it was dinner time.
-She loved watching the birds at the bird feeders and thought of them as a quick snack.
+She would lie around the house all day sleeping and meowing when dinner time came.
+She loved watching the birds at the bird feeders and considered them a quick snack.
 The birds were safe because she was too fat and slow to catch them.
 At night she sat on the fence singing cat songs, trying to attract an old tomcat.
-Sometimes he joined her on the fence; and they sang their favorite songs as they dodged shoes and other objects that the Gardner tossed at them.
-There were rumors they were sleeping together, but no one could prove it.
+Sometimes he joined her on the fence; and they sang their favorite songs as they dodged shoes and other objects that the gardener tossed at them.
+There were rumors that they slept together, but no one could prove it.

 The old Gardner’s name was Henry.
 His long, grayish, unkempt hair and beard fluttered in the wind.
-The birds loved Henry because his hair was a reliable source of leaves and other nest building materials.
+The birds loved Henry because his hair provided leaves and other nest building materials.
 Henry was a widower.
 His wife passed away years ago.
-And for whatever reason, Cupid had never found its way to his garden to shoot him in the heart with an arrow.
-He loved digging in his garden, and he looked forward to leaving Utah, and spending his winter in Mesa, Arizona.
+And for whatever reason, Cupid never found his way to his garden to shoot him in the heart.
+He loved digging in his garden, and looked forward to leaving Utah, and spending his winter in Mesa, Arizona.

 It was a warm summer morning when the queen fairy arrived in the garden surrounded by a cloud of shimmering fairy dust.
-She fluttered over the three fairies, scowling at them like a schoolteacher at a miss behaving class.
+She fluttered over the three fairies, scowling at them like a schoolteacher in a misbehaving class.

 “You’re all at fault,” the queen fairy said.
-“It took all my supply of fairy dust to fix that mess you got into.
-I will return the power to your wands and let you have more fairy dust when you ladies decide to stop using them on people.”
+“It took all my supplies of fairy dust to fix that mess you got into.
+I will return the power to your wands and let you have more fairy dust when you ladies stop using them on people.”

-“That ain’t going to happen,” the three fairies mumbled under their breath.
+“That isn’t going to happen,” the three fairies mumbled under their breath.

 The queen scoffed at the three sisters and flicked her magic wand.
 She faded into a rainbow-colored cloud and disappeared into thin air.

-“I’m still mad at Henry for taking off to Mesa last winter and leaving us outside in the Utah freezing weather,” Elfie frowned.
+“I’m still mad at Henry for traveling to Mesa, Arizona last winter and leaving us outside in freezing weather,” Elfie frowned.
 “I froze my butt off.”

 “It looks like you still have a lot of your butt left,” Lucy snickered.